nexus-pesu/NexCode/infinitely-finite/README.md

 # Infinitely Finite

-This problem was worth $500$ points and was ranked easy.
-The authors of this problem are Aryan V S and Dhruv Chawla.
+This problem was worth $500$ points.<br>The authors of this problem are Aryan V S and Dhruv Chawla.

 **Note:** GitHub does not support LaTex in Markdown.
 If you want a more readable version of the problem, download the PDF file instead.